CodeLinaro-mirror/le_sdk-tools/snpe-container-python/README.md

 ## Docker Images

-Only one docker image QML is build for device
+Only one docker image QML is build for device.

 <div id="QML_Image">

 ### QML Image
+1. The multi-stage build approach in Docker helps create smaller, more efficient docker image by separating the build environment from the final runtime environment in separate images.
+After build is done in the builder image, only the necessary files are copied to the final image and the builder image is discarded.
+2. To make use of multi-stage build approach, build a QML_builder image first, download SNPE SDK and models.
-1. Start from specified base image
+3. Now for the final image QML, start from specified base image.
-2. Add required libs and tools for simplified usage of Qualcomm hardware accelerators
+4. Add required libs and tools for simplified usage of Qualcomm hardware accelerators.
+5. Copy the SDK, model files and python wrappers from the builder image to final image.

 <div id="Host_Side_Helper_Scripts_And_Configuration">